mmontossi/sidejobs/README.md

 ## Usage

-Start the daemon using the rake task:
+To control the daemon, use the rake tasks:
 ```
 $ bundle exec rake sidejobs:start
+$ bundle exec rake sidejobs:stop
+$ bundle exec rake sidejobs:restart
 ```

 Now you can deliver mails using deliver_later: